-Of these advertisements, the only one that has the scale of the mammoth cheese is the mammoth soap displayed at the Centennial.
+Circuses were often, and naturally, described as mammoth.
+Among the other advertisements, the only one that has the scale of the mammoth cheese is the mammoth soap displayed at the Centennial.
 The mammoth shirt collar is delightful, especially as it looks in the picture like a streamlined street lamp.
 And the owner clearly can’t resist playing with the idea of the mammoth shirt.
 There is a point in an oversized sign, but would be the point of mammoth products like lamps or (fake) mantels, and would anyone really want a mammoth fashion plate?
 And children might have nightmares about mammoth asparagus (maybe not about the less aggressive-looking Boston Mammoth White Plume Celery).
 Maybe the expression succumbed to incongruity.

 Thomas MacKellar (1812‒1899), the man above at left, principal partner in the well-known Philadelphia type foundry MacKellar, Smiths & Jordan, looks like a sober fellow.
 He resembles one of the Smith Brothers of cough drop fame (not the Smith brothers who supplied the “Smiths” in the firm’s name), was praised bythe Philadelphia Typothetae in 1894 for his “high scientific attainments” and philanthropy, and wrote hymns and serious poetry.
 His firm declared that “mere quaintness without utility” had no place in its products.